cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 Organizing files are one of the most important conventions, especially for large codebases and large teams, specially remote teams.

-We will only consider the structure under the `src` folder, the project structure depends of other factors like the platform, linting tools, version control tools, react version, etc.
+We will only consider the structure under the `src` folder, the project structure depends of other factors like the platform, linting tools, enviroment files, version control tools, react version, etc.

 We use the terms **App Specific** to resources that can be used across the entire app, and **Module Specific** to resources that can only be used inside a module folder.